3.1 District Structure

 3.5.2 Remainder of Funding to Grant Recipients

-In accordance with the Commission Statement of Policy, the district shall withhold payment of at least 30 percent of the approved project expenses until the satisfactory completion of the project.
-Final payment for the project expenses shall be made only after a final inspection by the district determines that the work was performed consistent with the project application and the work plan, and to the satisfaction of the district.
+In accordance with the Commission Statement of Policy (section 14.c(3)), the district shall withhold payment of at least 30 percent of the approved project expenses until the satisfactory completion of the project.
+Final payment for the project expenses shall be made only after a final on-site inspection by the district determines that the work was performed consistent with the project application and the work plan, and to the satisfaction of the district.

 3.6 District Educational Opportunities